EMPZsolt/my-fifth-project/README.md

 - When loading images into memory for model training, consider their shape to ensure compatibility with performance criteria.
 - Explore various image shape options to strike an optimal balance between model size and performance.

-## Hypothesis and validation
-* List here your project hypothesis(es) and how you envision validating it (them).

-## The rationale to map the business requirements to the Data Visualisations and ML tasks
-* List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.

 ## ML Business Case

-Cherry Leaves Powdery Mildew Detector

 - **Introduction**:
 The aim of this project is to develop a machine learning model capable of accurately predicting whether a cherry leaf is healthy or infected with powdery mildew.
 This classification task is crucial for farmers to efficiently identify and manage diseased plants, ultimately ensuring the health and productivity of their cherry crops.